Connecting With Ourselves, Each Other, and The Earth

 What is Wayfinders?

 We are living at a time when we are increasingly disconnected with ourselves, each other, and the earth.
-Mindfulness, community building, and nature immersion are practices which have resulted in some cultural repair.
-Wayfinders believes that these problems and solutions are interconnected.
-This is why we have created a collective SEL and sustainability practice to foster our mission: Creating experiential opportunities to synergistically connect with ourselves, each other, and the earth.
+Wayfinders offers a solution: Mindfulness, community building, and nature immersion.
+Through social emotional learning and sustainability practices, Wayfinders provides experiential opportunities to disconnect (from technology) and reconnect with ourselves, each other, and the earth.

-Wayfinders creates a fun & safe space to build awareness of interconnectedness through nature guided experiences and social & emotional mentoring.
-The program explores leadership development and community building, and inspires youth to connect with the natural world and their passions.
-The program provides leadership opportunities to become Junior Mentors or Mentors-in-Training, and for those interested - to experience a Rite of Passage.
+Wayfinders creates a fun & safe space to build interconnectedness through nature guided experiences and social & emotional mentoring.
+The program explores leadership development and community building, and offers Junior Mentor or Mentor-in-Training programs; and for those interested - Rites of Passage.

 Wayfinders experiential opportunities with nature connection and social emotional learning result in positive impacts including: